aster-droide/ia-team-project/README.md

-# Intelligent Academic Research Tool
+# Academic Research Tool

-This repository contains an Intelligent Academic Research Tool allowing users to search multiple academic databases simultaneously and export the search results to a CSV file.
+This repository contains an Academic Research Tool allowing users to search multiple academic databases simultaneously and export the search results to a CSV file.
 It provides a simple and convenient way to retrieve research articles and relevant information for a given search term.
 Useful for data mining tasks, project has capacity to expand to more specific filtering.